JReaves10/EVChargingTrends/README.md

 - Both public and private ports have increased since 2014

 ## How to Run
+1. Load the 3 .csv files into the environment along with the python script
-1. Run to view the changes of public and private ports over time
+2. Run to view the changes of public and private ports over time

 ## Technologies Used
 - Python